ngoet/markdowndocs/README.md

 [![license](https://img.shields.io/github/license/ngoet/markdowndocs)](https://github.com/ngoet/markdowndocs/blob/main/LICENSE)

 # MarkdownDocs
-`markdowndocs` is a light-weight markdown documentation generator that generates a simple `.md` file that documents your Python code based on your docstrings and raw code.
+`markdowndocs` is a light-weight markdown documentation generator that generates a simple `.md` file that documents your Python code based on your docstrings and source code.

 ---